 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

-Supplies Needed for Dehydrating Enchilada Sauce
+Supplies Needed to Dehydrate Enchilada Sauce

 - Food dehydrator